NashidC/SoftTest/readme.md

 next make sure to refresh your github repo website and check if it works

 Try to commit as often as possible!
+Or if you suck at doing that, at least at the end of everyday before you leave!

 Updating your repo:

-navigate to the folder
+1. navigate to the folder with "cd whereever"

-git pull //always pull before you commmit
+2. git pull //always pull before you commmit

-git branch //tells you what branch you're currently on
+3. git commit -m 'i made this and this change' //commit messages are very important because you want to remember what you last did
+4. git push //updates your master origin

+DO NOT DO ANYTHING BRANCH RELATED YET UNTIL AFTER YOU ARE COMPLETED WITH THE GIT COURSE